brightspot/react-examples/introspection-query-management/README.md

 error Command failed with exit code 1.
 ```

 Navigate through Brightspot to edit the endpoint at **☰** &rarr; **Admin** &rarr; **APIs** &rarr; **Endpoints** &rarr; **Introspection Query Management** and save any string value (ex. abcd1234) in the `Introspection Key` field.
 Then change the value of the `INTROSPECTION-KEY` environment variable in the `introspection-query-management/app/.env` file to match the value you used in Brightspot.
-Run the following command again and the GraphQL Code Generator will be able to run the introspection queries and create the files, types, and hooks that the front end application needs in order to start.
+Run the following command again and the GraphQL Code Generator will run the introspection queries and create the files, types, and hooks that the front end application needs in order to start.

 ```sh
 $ yarn codegen